Investing in AI Demand Letters for Your Personal Injury Practice?

 While obvious factors such as pricing, features and security matter when it comes to implementing AI at your law firm, lawyers should also consider the risk of the product doing damage to your cases or law firm.
 For example, it didn’t take long for the most recent AI tool ChatGPT to make headlines for making up case law it generated for a lawyer’s brief, leading to serious problems for the lawyer.
 Shortly after this, ChatGPT owner, OpenAI, was sued when the program wrote an article falsely claiming a man had embezzled money.
 These instances are now being referred to as “hallucinations” of fake facts in AI generated content, and these are particularly problematic in legal practice.

 With more than 99% of all personal injury cases being settled prior to verdict, writing demand letters is the primary financial activity of most personal injury law firms.
 Optimizing a law firm’s demand letters, and the demand letter process in a systematic way is key to a law firm’s prosperity and growth.
 AI can help law firms achieve this objective if the AI is used correctly.
-There are presently three companies claiming to offer AI demand letter services; Settlement Intelligence, EvenUp and FileVine.
-These three differ significantly in the expertise incorporated in them, and what they offer to licensees.
+There are presently multiple companies claiming to offer AI demand letter services.
+These companies differ significantly in the expertise incorporated in them, and what they offer to licensees.
 So, lawyers should carefully consider their choices before committing to one platform over another.

 What to Look for in Effective AI Demand Letter Automation